 - The Committee shall pay particular attention to policies and priorities for faculty appointments, promotion, retention, and overall staffing levels, including the quality and diversity of appointments and promotions.
 An assessment of the University’s performance in this area shall be included in each written report of the Committee.

-- The Committee shall annually (generally at its October meeting) review comparative data on faculty compensation and report recommendations or concerns as necessary to the Corporation and the Committee on Budget & Finance.
+- The Committee shall annually (generally at its October meeting) review comparative data on faculty compensation and report recommendations or concerns as necessary to the Corporation and the Committee on Budget and Finance.

 - The Committee shall receive regular reports from the administration containing assessment information on agreed-upon measures of academic quality.